solidjs-community/solid-primitives/packages/composite/README.md

 Works simmilary to the ones above, but there are some differences:

-- The returned value will be: `Accessor` if you don't use modifiers, or `[Accessor, ModifierReturns]` if you do
+- The returned value will be: `Accessor` if you don't use modifiers, or `[Accessor, ModifierReturns]` if you do.
 - Accepts additional `equals` in options - a custom comparison function

 ```ts